tvrzna/emptty/README.md

 `VERTICAL_SELECTION` Prints available WM/DE each on new line instead of printing on single line.

+`LOGGING` Defines the way, how is logging handled.
+Possible values are "default", "appending" or "disabled".
+Default value is "default".

 #### /etc/emptty/motd
 Custom file, that prints your own MOTD.
 Reading this file supports colors (e.g. `\x1b[31m` or `\033[32m`).